 For all current LPC, LMFT, and Social Work licensees, if your license will expire on or before August 31, 2020 or is currently expired, you will need to renew your license prior to August 14th.
 If you choose to renew by paper or coupon, renewal paperwork must be received in the PLCU office by August 14th in order to be timely processed and avoid any late fees.
 Late fees will not be waived.
 Paper or coupon renewal applications received after this date will be returned, and you will have to renew online beginning September 1, 2020 and pay a late fee.

 Beginning with LPC, LMFT, and Social Work licensees with expiration dates of March 31, 2021, per Council rule 882.40(c), LPC, LMFT, and Social Work licensees must undergo a fingerprint based criminal history check as a condition of renewal.
-The instructions and forms needed to undergo a fingerprint based criminal history check will be made available on the Council’s Forms and Publications webpage.
+A link to download the instructions and forms needed to undergo a fingerprint based criminal history check will be made available on the renewal reminder postcard and through the online renewal system.

 Effective September 1, 2020 all license renewals, renewals of inactive status, and requests for inactive status must be submitted through the Council’s online licensing system.
 You can access this system on the Council’s website.
 Additionally, requests for change of address and duplicate renewal permits may also be submitted through the online licensing system.

 For all provisionally licensed psychologists, if your license is delinquent, you have one year from your expiration date to renew your license, and upon renewal your Provisional License will be converted to Licensed Psychologist with Provisional status.
 You will get a new expiration date of August 31st, 2022 and you will receive a new renewal permit, but you will not receive a new wall license.
 You will then have until August 31, 2022 to get your supervision hours and to submit your Request for License Issuance.
 Otherwise your license with provisional status will expire.